KTH/devops-course/contributions/demo/sihanc-yuehao/README.md

     - yes, as explained in the Motivation above

 * The demonstration is difficult to do
-    - yes & remarkable, because it is not easy to do from scratch and it depends on non-trivial infrastructure [HTMLTestRunner](https://github.com/SeldomQA/HTMLTestRunner) which is co-contributed by Sihan Chen.
+    - yes & remarkable, because it is not easy to do from scratch and it depends on non-trivial infrastructure [HTMLTestRunner](https://github.com/SeldomQA/HTMLTestRunner) which is co-contributed by us.
 This infrastructure offers elegant HTML templates and also the mail support and the functionality to render testing results on the HTML.
 It is difficult to build it from scratch and there are no native support of such HTML template on Jenkins.

 * The demonstration is original
     - yes & remarkable, although there are some videos on publishing HTML on jenkins, most of them are based on JUnit rather than python unittest.
 We also write our own [GitHub](https://github.com/Spycsh/python-unittest-htmlTestRunner-jenkins-demo) to show the whole flow and we promise that is original and non-duplicated.